Welcome, autumn! Life always seems a little cozier when you’re visiting the Northern Hemisphere.

 In her Livestrong™ internet article, “The Glycemic Index for Sweet Potatoes,” Anne Tourney reminds us that sweet potatoes rank low on the glycemic index scale.
 The glycemic index (GI) is important if you are monitoring your blood sugar level, or if you are cooking for a loved one who needs to monitor their blood sugar level.
 Many diabetics consider the glycemic index of their food choices when meal planning.

-We prefer to use unsalted or ‘lite’ salt options, whenever possible.
+We also prefer to use unsalted or ‘lite’ salt options, whenever possible.
 I listed tasty unsalted and ‘lite’ salt options in this recipe.

 Closing Comments and Well Wishes

-Eat well and be well, friends.
+Eat well, and be well, my friends.